 However, I would tell you the following things:

 - Sorrento is a great option for those looking for a bigger city, with great budget accommodation.
 It is easily reached by train, bus, or car from Naples, and you have plenty of options to get from Sorrento to Positano or any other village on the Amalfi Coast in less than 1 hour.
 I’ve put together a list of apartment-style accommodation options for Sorrento that can help you make the best choice.

 - Positano is the most beautiful village on the Amalfi Coast and the most famous.
 That being said, such a place is expected to come with a price tag.
 On top of that, Positano gets incredibly packed in high season.
-It is the perfect destination for couples on their honeymoon or for those looking for something special.
+It is the perfect destination for couples on their honeymoon or for those looking for something unique.
 I think you should spend at least 1 night in Positano.
 See accommodation options in Positano!

 - Maiori is the perfect destination for those looking to spend time at the beach.
 Even though beaches are not wide or sandy, Maiori and even Minori, are frequented more by locals and have pretty big beaches.
 See accommodation options in Maiori!